Magnitude cohomology: Magnitude cohomology of finite graphs

 We now restrict our attention to finite (undirected) graphs, which we regard as extended metric spaces by equipping their vertex sets with the shortest-path metric.
 Since all distances in a graph are integers, the magnitude cohomology groups $\MH^k_\ell(G)$ of a graph $G$ are concentrated in bidegrees where $k$ and $\ell$ are both non-negative integers.

 The author and Willerton in~\cite[Section 7]{HepworthWillerton} identified an important class of graphs called \emph{diagonal graphs}.
 These are graphs whose magnitude homology is concentrated on the diagonal, i.e.~$\MH_{k,\ell}(G)=0$ whenever $k\neq \ell$.
 The magnitude of a diagonal graph is the power series $\sum_{\ell\geqslant 0}(-1)^\ell\cdot\rank(\MH_{\ell,\ell}(G))\cdot q^\ell$, so that its coefficients alternate in sign, and indeed all known cases of graphs whose magnitude has alternating coefficients are in fact diagonal.
 Moreover, the magnitude of a diagonal graph also determines the magnitude homology up to isomorphism.
-We showed in~\cite{HepworthWillerton} that diagonality is preserved under cartesian products and projecting decompositions, and that any join of graphs is diagonal.
-Examples include complete graphs, discrete graphs, trees, and complete multipartite graphs.
+We showed in~\cite{HepworthWillerton} that diagonality is preserved under cartesian products and projecting decompositions, and that any join of graphs is diagonal, so that examples of diagonal graphs include complete graphs, discrete graphs, trees, and complete multipartite graphs.
+Gu~\cite{Gu} has shown that the icosahedral graph is diagonal, and that all \emph{pawful} graphs (a class which includes all joins but contains more examples) are diagonal.

 In this section we give a complete description of the \emph{diagonal part} of the magnitude cohomology ring of a finite graph $G$, by which we mean the graded subring consisting of the groups $\MH^k_k(G)$ for $k\geqslant 0$, and we use it to give a complete description of the magnitude cohomology rings of any diagonal graph, which we then make explicit in several examples.
 Our results relate the magnitude cohomology of a graph to the path algebra of the associated quiver.